open-contracting/standard/docs/schema/reference.md

 :list: parties
 ```

-Each party has a `details` object.
-Through extensions, this can be used to provide detailed classification of parties.
+Each organization has a `details` object.
+Through extensions, this can be used to provide detailed classification of organizations.

 ```{extensionlist} The following extensions are available for party details
 :list: partyDetail